26. Authorized Leave

 Many courthouses will be closed on occasional local holidays as well as court holidays.
 When the courthouse is closed for local holidays, the court and probation office must remain open and adequately staffed for emergency services and to meet filing deadlines.

 Permanent part-time employees shall be eligible for paid holidays on a pro rata basis, if the holiday falls on a day the employee would normally have been scheduled to work, and the pay the employee receives shall be for the number of hours the employee would have been scheduled to work.
-Full-time employees shall receive holiday leave equal to one-fifth of their normally scheduled workweek for each paid holiday.
+Full-time employees shall receive 8 hours of holiday leave for each authorized holiday.

 Temporary employees, whether full time or part time, shall not be eligible for paid holidays, and, if required to work on a holiday, shall be paid for the time worked at their normal rate of pay.